jupyter/docker-stacks/docs/maintaining/tasks.md

 ## Merging Pull Requests

-To build new images and publish them to the Docker Hub registry, do the following:
+To build new images and publish them to the Registry, do the following:

 1. Make sure GitHub Actions status checks pass for the PR.
 2. Merge the PR.